 General tips to avoid being scammed via email:

 1. If you get a suspicious email, ask for the name of the agency and a phone number.
 You can then research the number to see if it matches with the agency.
 Contact the agency using the phone number you identified through an independent source to verify the information.

 2. A legitimate agency will never deal in gift cards or overpay you with a check.

-3. Remove your phone number and address from the campus directory to further ensure your information is not accessible on a public website.
+3. Remove your phone number and address from the campus directory.

 General tips to avoid being scammed via phone: